Dr Moritz Herle

 Biography

-I am a lecturer in Psychology and my research focuses on the origins and development of eating behaviours, childhood weight and their impact on later health outcomes such as eating disorders and obesity.
-In addition, I am interested in quantitative research methods, especially the analysis of longitudinal datasets, structural equation modelling, and causal inference.
+Dr Herle's research focuses on the origins and development of eating behaviours, childhood weight and their impact on later health outcomes such as eating disorders and obesity.
+In addition, he is interested in quantitative research methods, especially the analysis of longitudinal datasets, structural equation modelling, and causal inference.

-Currently, I lead a MQ funded project studying the co-occurrence of self-harm and eating disorders using qualitative and quantitative methods.
-Further, I have a longstanding collaboration with the Gemini Twin Study.
+Currently, he leads a project supported by the Rosetrees - Stoneygate Fellowship and MQ Transforming Mental Health studying the co-occurrence of self-harm and eating disorders using qualitative and quantitative methods.
+Further, he has a longstanding collaboration with the Gemini Twin Study.

 - Eating behaviour and eating disorders